Shikaga/PitchBlackAnalysis/index.md

 So it is at this moment in the film, twenty seven minutes in, that Riddick utters his first line of on screen dialogue.
 And with his first words, his character, and the movie itself, changes completely.

-There are many similarities between *Pitch Black* and *Alien*.
+At this turning point there are many similarities between *Pitch Black* and *Alien*.
 Undoubtedly dangerous, hiding in the shadows, attacking the crew members one by one while they hide in fear, Riddick is unquestionably the Xenomorph of this first act.

-Yet, at the moment of his first line of dialog, the film suddenly turns into a more traditional survival movie.
-Riddick's role as "Big Bad", is suddenly pulled out from under him, with the flock of alien creatures that inhabit this planet becoming the crew's main threat.

-And with the antagonist role taken, Riddick turns from the Jason (*Friday the 13th, 1980*) or Freddy (*Nightmare on Elm Street, 1984*) style killer to a sort of morally bankrupt guardian angel.

-He quickly sets about devising a plan to get them all off the planet before the alien creatures rip them to shreds.
-And, as though the aliens weren't bad enough, the group of survivors quickly start tearing themselves apart, with Riddick uncaringly pulling them along in his wake on his way to safety.

-But before we get that far, let us have a look this pivotal twist.

 Even in chains in his opening dialogue exchange with Fry, Riddick is clearly in control.
 He has somehow been captured, a grave error, but we have all seen this plenty of times before.
-The villain getting captured as part of his grand plan was a little less hackneyed in 2000, but has always been a classic trope of genre films, so we know that he will soon escape and start killing again.
+The villain getting captured as part of his grand plan was a little less hackneyed in 2000, but has always been a classic trope of genre films, so the audience knows that he will soon escape and start killing again.

 And yet this twist never occurs.
 Getting captured never seems to have been part of Riddick's plan.
 Did he know that Johns would release him?
 Did he know that the only way that he would be able to get off the planet would be to travel with the rest of the passengers, allowing them to get picked off one by one, thus requiring him to get captured?